alexanderchuranov/Metaresc/README.md

 		);
 ```

+Descriptors for union fields that are generated from DWARF debug
+info have **text\_metadata** set to the name of the field with
+`_discriminator` suffix.
+Names for anonymous unions are auto-generated
+based on DWARF internal indexing schema.

 #### Text metadata and resource information
 Text metadata is a user defined string that could be retrieved at
 run-time through reflection API.
 This property is also used for union